-Campus Visit by Veteran Affairs' Robert A. McDonald Rescheduled for April 8
+Campus Visit by Veteran Affairs' Robert A. McDonald Now Set for April 8

-Ohio State will be hosting Robert A. McDonald, the eighth U.S. Secretary of Veteran Affairs, for an intimate presentation and reception.
-This event was postponed in February and has been rescheduled for April 8.
-McDonald previously served as chair, president and chief executive officer of The Procter & Gamble Company.
-Event location and time are being confirmed.
+Ohio State is hosting Robert A. McDonald, the eighth U.S. Secretary of Veteran Affairs, for an intimate presentation and reception April 8 at Drinko Hall's Saxbe Auditorium.
+McDonald previously served as chair, president and chief executive officer of Procter & Gamble.